Want to find specks and redfish right now?

-By nature, the biggest specimens of speckled trout are lazy and if you happen to find trout under the birds on the open bay then try going deep.
+By nature, the biggest specimens of specks are lazy and if you happen to find trout under the birds on the open bay then try going deep.
 The bigger trout don’t surface much when schooling.

 Instead of fishing a soft plastic lure on a 1/8- or 1/4-ounce jighead, simply upgrade the head 1/2-ounce so it sinks to the bottom quickly.
 I personally prefer fishing with a 1/2-ounce silver spoon which allows you cast a long distance and cover lots of water.
 You can reel the spoon in quickly or bounce it along the bottom.
 Both are effective.
 If you’re considering reds switch to a gold or bronze spoon.
 They will hit the silver too but for whatever reason gold is their favorite.